-It is true that a business has to be worth a certain amount before it makes sense to engage a Merger & Acquisition Company of Advisors, rather than a Business Broker.
+It is true that a business has to be worth a certain amount before it makes sense to engage a Merger & Acquisition Consultant, rather than a Business Broker.
 Business Brokers are used for transactions involving businesses worth a couple of million dollars or less, while businesses worth five million to one hundred million usually benefit greatly from the advice and services of an M&A Company.
-But when a business hovers around the gray line between being small and medium-sized, determining their true complexity can be the key factor in deciding whether to engage an M&A Advisor or a simple Business Broker.
+But when a business hovers around the gray line between being small and medium-sized, determining their true complexity can be the key factor in deciding whether to engage an M&A Adviser or a simple Business Broker.

-It’s important to remember that M&A Advisors are prepared to actively help with strategic preparations long before negotiations begin for the actual sale or purchase of a business.
-M&A Advisors are not just about completing a sale of business ownership for a fee.
+It’s important to remember that M&A Advisers are prepared to actively help with strategic preparations long before negotiations begin for the actual sale or purchase of a business.
+M&A Consultants are not just about completing a sale of business ownership for a fee.
 Their focus is ongoing beneath the surface to understand a business from all angles in order to find ways of solving hidden problems, uncovering hidden value, optimally presenting an arrangement to the other party, finding creative solutions and negotiating an ideal transaction for the party who hired them.
 The ultimate value of a business may be much higher than it appeared before receiving the services of an experienced Merger and Acquisition Company.